COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Medical information changes as we learn more.
 Communicate with your team and especially your renters who do not have Internet access, who may still be unaware:

 As of June 22, the CDC said the primary risk factor for COVID-19 was close sustained contact with someone who has symptoms.
-This means less than six feet for more than 15 minutes.
+This means less than six feet apart for more than 15 minutes.

-It’s in every landlord’s interest to have healthy tenants, and all landlords, from multi-unit property managers to single dwelling owners, should check in with their tenants that this is known, and what we can do to help keep ourselves safe:
+It’s in every landlord’s interest to have healthy tenants, and all landlords, from multi-unit property managers to single dwelling owners, should check in with their tenants to ensure that this is known, and what we can do to help keep ourselves safe:

 - You should be social distancing, wearing masks, and avoiding prolonged contact with others when not necessary.